-Brazil prosecutors investigating health ministry’s contract to purchase Bharat Biotech’s Covaxin
+Brazil launches investigation into contract to buy Bharat Biotech’s Covaxin

 The high prices for Covaxin, which had not cleared regulatory hurdles, drew attention to the deal signed in February.

-Brazilian federal prosecutors have begun investigation into a contract by the country’s health ministry to purchase 20 million (2 crore) doses of the coronavirus vaccine developed by India’s Bharat Biotech, AP reported on Wednesday.
+Brazilian federal prosecutors have begun investigation into a contract by the country’s health ministry to buy 20 million (2 crore) doses of the coronavirus vaccine developed by India’s Bharat Biotech, AP reported on Wednesday.

 The comparatively high prices for Covaxin, which had not cleared regulatory hurdles, drew prosecutors’ attention to the deal signed in February.
 According to a document sent to AP by the prosecutor general’s office, the health ministry has to pay $320 million (Rs 2,375 crore approximately) to Precisa Medicamentos, the intermediary for Bharat Biotech in Brazil.
 Each dose costs $15.

-This was significantly more than what the health ministry paid for American pharmaceutical giant Pfizer’s vaccine, which had acquired regulatory approval.
+This was significantly higher than what the health ministry paid for American pharmaceutical giant Pfizer’s vaccine, which had obtained regulatory approval.
 Last year, Brazilian President Jair Bolsonaro had ignored Pfizer’s offer to supply vaccines and repeatedly raised doubts about its efficacy, reports said.

 Health ministry officials also did not take into account Precisa’s history of alleged irregularities in previous contracts with the federal government.
 “The history of irregularities involving Precisa partners and the high price paid for the contracted doses require a thorough investigation in both civil and criminal matters,” federal prosecutor Luciana Loureiro Oliveira said on June 16.